 Miranda Kerr’s GQ Shoot Recreated By A Guy, And It’s Weird And Thought-Provoking

 Posing nude and arm curved seductively, legs clad in long black stockings, this Australian model looks… weird.
 In a Facebook post that is quickly going viral, a group of artists called Bondi Hipsters have recreated model Miranda Kerr’s recent British GQ shoot, and rewritten some of the models quotes about masturbation, bisexuality and sexual expression as if it were a male subject.

 The Rise of Raunch Culture

 Porn stars are entering the world of mainstream celebrity, writing bestselling books, acting as sex advisors in lifestyle magazines and becoming the stars of lad mags.
 Porn has turned chic and become an object of fascination in art, film, television and the press.
-Porn style is also now commonplace, especially in music videos and advertising, and a scantily clad, surgically enhanced ‘porn look’ is evident, not only in the media but on the streets.
+Porn style is also now commonplace, especially in music video and advertising, and a scantily clad, surgically enhanced ‘porn look’ is evident, not only in the media, but on the streets.

 Do you agree?
 Or is this a sensationalised statement?

 Watch at least one of the following music videos and read at least one of the brief articles to follow and draw your own conclusions on the rise of raunch in popular culture.